Sreee47/Salad-Chef-Programmer-Art/README.md

 # Updates
 1. Bug Fix - can pick up and drop the veggies even if the player is not in motion.
+2. Droping vegetables one by one to the chopping board.
+The vegetable first collected will be kept for choping.
 2. New Launch Screen added.

 # Future Updates